Fancy options parsing

 pure lets us create an

-that would return a specific value without doing IO.
+with a specific return value without doing IO.

 Parser, we can create a